enricoberg/Java-Magazines/README.md

 If you want to simply try the application:

- - Download the JAR File
+ - Build the JAR File
  - Download the abbonamenti.csv , utenti.csv and riviste.csv files.
  - Place all the above inside a folder and run the JAR file from a terminal:
 ```xml